Pidray: Worship

+The oldest attestation of Pidray has been identified in an Amorite-Akkadian bilingual dated to the Old Babylonian period and first published by Andrew R. George and Manfred Krebernik in 2022.
+They conclude that while she is otherwise only attested as an actively worshiped deity in late Bronze Age Ugarit, it can be assumed that in the Old Babylonian period she was venerated in various areas inhabited by Amorites, singling out a possible connection to Aleppo.

 Pidray is well attested in religious texts from Ugarit, and it has been argued that she played an important role in the religious life of this city.

-The very first tablet discovered during excavations in 1929 mentions her among the deities receiving offerings during an elaborate ritual apparently taking place over the course of a day and a night.
-Since days were most likely counted from sunset in Ugarit, this rite took place over the course of two days.
+The first tablet discovered during excavations in 1929 mentions her among the deities receiving offerings during an elaborate ritual apparently taking place over the course of a day and a night.
 During the part of it taking place at night, near the end of the ceremony, Pidray received a cow after the same offering to Šarruma and before the offering of an ewe to Daqitu.

-Further ritual texts mention Pidray receiving a ram as a burnt offering in the temple of Baal and another as a "peace offering."
-A text labeled as "sacrifice to the gods of Mount Saphon" lists her as a recipient of a ram between Kothar and "Mountains and Waters-of-the-Abyss."
-Pidray is most likely also referenced in the closing line of a Hurrian ritual from Ugarit (KTU 1.42).
+Further ritual texts mention Pidray receiving a ram as a burnt offering in the temple of Baal and another as a "peace offering".
+A text labeled as "sacrifice to the gods of Mount Saphon" lists her as a recipient of a ram between Kothar and "Mountains and Waters-of-the-Abyss".
+Pidray is also most likely also referenced in the closing line of a Hurrian ritual from Ugarit (KTU 1.42).
 This text is assumed to be a description of ritual anointing of statues of deities.
 In some other cases it is uncertain if the deity listed is Pidray or Pidar due to the state of preservation of the tablets making restoration of the full name difficult.

 A festival dedicated to Pidray is also attested.
 It is known that it involved the preparation of a bed for her, though the exact purpose of this action remains unknown.
 It has been suggested that it represented a hieros gamos rite or an incubation, but Dennis Pardee notes that no further information in favor or against one of these possibilities is available.
 He proposes that it might have been focused on contemplation of the deity as another alternative.
 It took place on the nineteenth day of an unknown month.
 It is possible that it was the culmination of a full moon celebration.
 The same ritual might be mentioned in another text which states that at a certain point during the year, Pidray was present in the "house of the king."
 A direct reference to sacrifices made to Pidray in the royal palace is also known from an administrative tablet listing the supplies of wine provided by various towns in the proximity of Ugarit.